-A candidate who fails to meet deadlines or requirements of the program will receive an email from his/her coach detailing the missing documents, along with a final deadline for submission.
+Candidates who fail to meet deadlines or requirements of the program will receive an email from his/her coach detailing the missing documents, along with a final deadline for submission.
 The Director of Graduate Studies will be copied on the email and the communication will serve as a warning to the candidate of potential referral to the TCSJ Academic Review Committee.